System and programme

 - OSNMA will provide users with a mean to validate that the received Navigation Message was generated by the Galileo Ground Segment.
 It is to be noted that additionally to the authentication capability, the insertion of OSNMA data within I/NAV increases the unpredictability of I/NAV data stream.
 The receiver can use the unpredictability to make the signals more robust against replay attacks.

-- Commercial Authentication Service (CAS) provides a positioning domain capability to be offered to the users to enable the authentication of the user position.
+- Signal Authentication Service (SAS) provides a positioning domain capability to be offered to the users to enable the authentication of the user position.
 This capacity will increase the degree of trust on the services based on Galileo positioning and the robustness against spoofing of Galileo signals.
 The purpose of this service is to satisfy the demand of GNSS users and applications of a trusted navigation solution provided by GNSS systems.

 What is the Galileo Public Regulated Service?